 One-way ANOVA compares the means of three or more unmatched groups.
+This checklist is specific for performing a one-way ANOVA with no repeated measures.
+There is a separate checklist for a repeated measures one-way ANOVA.
 Read elsewhere to learn about choosing a test, and interpreting the results.

 One-way ANOVA assumes that you have sampled your data from populations that follow a Gaussian distribution.
 While this assumption is not too important with large samples due to the Central Limit Theorem, it is important with small sample sizes (especially with unequal sample sizes).
 Prism can test for violations of this assumption, but normality tests have limited utility.